MathBunny/strava-wind-analysis/README.md

 npm test
 ```

-## Features
-* Login using Strava OAuth, preloads a selection of segments for users
-* Integrated legacy website with hidden API keys
-* Improved algorithm for segment effort correlation factor generation
-* Legacy website for historical purposes

 ## Contributing
 Feel free to submit a pull request.
-The coding conventions of this app follow the AirBnB base style guide.
+The coding conventions of this app follow the Airbnb base style guide.